-April 5, 2016
+April 28, 2017

-The Honorable Richard Shelby 304 Russell Senate Office Building Washington, D.C.
-20510 The Honorable Sherrod Brown 713 Hart Senate Office Building Washington, D.C., 20510
+The Honorable Jeb Hensarling 2228 Rayburn House Office Building Washington, D.C.
+20515 The Honorable Maxine Waters 2221 Rayburn House Office Building Washington, D.C., 20515

-Dear Chairman Shelby and Ranking Member Brown:
+Dear Chairman Hensarling and Ranking Member Waters:

-On behalf of the Main Street Alliance, a national network of state-based small business coalitions, I am writing to express enthusiastic support for the Consumer Financial Protection Bureau (CFPB) and to oppose any attempt to weaken the Bureau's ability to protect consumers and enact critical financial reforms.
+On behalf of the Main Street Alliance, a national network of state-based small business coalitions, I am writing to express enthusiastic support for the Consumer Financial Protection Bureau (CFPB) and to oppose the Proposal to Create Hope and Opportunity for Investors, Consumers (CHOICE), and Entrepreneurs, and any other attempt to weaken the Bureau's ability to protect consumers and enact critical financial reforms.

 As you are well aware, the 2008 crash caused the worst economy since the Great Depression, decimating the labor market.
 While all businesses suffered from the crisis, the economic wreckage caused by the financial industry disproportionately hurt small businesses.
-At the peak of the recession, the job loss rate for businesses with fewer than 50 employees doubled that of businesses with 500 or more employees.1 And between 2007 and 2012, an astonishing 60 percent of the total net job losses were in the small business sector.
-To this date, the job creation rate of small businesses lags well behind the pre-recession levels, and small businesses widely struggle to obtain sufficient financing.2
+At the peak of the recession, the job loss rate for businesses with fewer than 50 employees doubled that of businesses with 500 or more employees.
+And between 2007 and 2012, an astonishing 60 percent of the total net job losses were in the small business sector.
+To this date, the job creation rate of small businesses lags well behind the pre-recession levels, and small businesses widely struggle to obtain sufficient financing.

 Lawmakers passed the Dodd-Frank bill and created the CFPB to ensure that such a crisis never again happens.
-Less than five years in, the CFPB has already proven itself an able and effective agency.
+Five years in, the CFPB has already proven itself an able and effective agency.
 Highlights of its accomplishment include:

-- Returning more than \$11 billion to individuals cheated by financial companies; - Crafting new rules outlawing unaffordable, predatory mortgages that instigated the financial collapse; - Securing \$1.8 billion in refunds from credit card customers of the largest banks for worthless add-on products like fraud monitoring services and deceptively-marketed insurance products; - Securing \$530 million from a for-profit school that swindled students and then engaged in illegal debt collection in its private student loan program; and
+- Returning more than \$11 billion to individuals cheated by financial companies; - Crafting new rules outlawing unaffordable, predatory mortgages that instigated the financial collapse; - Securing \$1.8 billion in refunds from credit card customers of the largest banks for worthless add-on products like fraud monitoring services and deceptively-marketed insurance products; - Securing \$530 million from a for-profit school that swindled students and then engaged in illegal debt collection in its private student loan program; and - Creating a complaint system to help consumers, small businesses, and the Bureau spot worrisome practices.